 The Management of Safeguarding at Parkside Academy

 The management of safeguarding at Parkside Academy is the responsibility of the Trust Board.
 In law, the Trust Board must ensure that they comply with their duties under legislation and have due regard to the guidance in Keeping Children Safe in Education (DfE, 2018) ensuring that the Trust and Academy policies, procedures and training are effective and comply with the law at all times.
-Nick Stevens, Head of School and Carl Osborne, Interim Head of School take the lead responsibility for Parkside Academy’s safeguarding arrangements.
+Nick Stevens, Head of School and Sian Sherman & Kirsty Osborne, Joint Heads of School take the lead responsibility for Parkside Academy’s safeguarding arrangements.

 Safeguarding policies and procedures

 Parkside Academy has a Child Protection and Safeguarding policy with accompanying linked policies in place so that appropriate action can be taken in a timely manner to safeguard and promote children’s welfare.
 The policy describes procedures which are in accordance with government guidance and refer to multi-agency arrangements in place, currently through the Suffolk Safeguarding Children Board through the three safeguarding partners.
 This is updated annually and is available publicly on the Raedwald Trust website.

 - A staff code of conduct is in place, which includes acceptable use of technologies, staff/pupil relationship and communication using social media.
 This sits alongside our online safety policy, managing allegations against staff policy and acceptable use of ICT policy.
 All staff sign to say that they have read, understood and agree to abide by these policies.

 - We have a proactive response to children who go ‘missing’.
 If a pupil does not attend a session on site, at an offsite learning provision, online or home teaching session, the attendance administrator will follow up with a phone call to a parent/carer.
 If we have ongoing concerns, a member of staff will visit the home if possible or we will call the police.